-As regards symbolic information, the score is a typical reference and it is usually represented as a list of time events.
+Symbolic information level As regards symbolic information, the score is a typical reference and it is usually represented as a list of time events.
 More difficult is the representation of the musical structure.
 The knowledge is only partially formalized, especially toward classical music.
 Very few computational models were proposed for automatic (or semiautomatic) structure extraction from the score and their results are not very reliable.
 Thus the segmentation and the structure is often introduced by hand.
 The classic paradigm derives from early language modelling and consists in musical grammars represented as a hierarchical tree structure (e.g. phrase, sub phrase, melodic gesture, note).
-This paradigm is much less applicable for contemporary music, where other musical parameters and constructs are more pertinent.
+For example the musical period of 16 bars extracted from Mozart sonata K 545 (figure 7.2) can be subdivided into two phrases eight bar long, each phrase into two sub-phrases 4 bar long, sub-phrase 1 and 3 are composed by two incisos two bar long.
+This structure is shown in figure 7.3, where structural elements are representend as rectangles and the notes as circles.
+This paradigm is much less appropriate for contemporary music, where other musical parameters and constructs are more pertinent.
 Music performance research will greatly benefit from theoretic advancements on contemporary music analysis.